Andrew Andrews

-Andrew Delano Andrews (born May 25, 1993) is an American professional basketball player for Bursaspor of the Turkish Basket League and the EuroCup.
-He played college basketball for the University of Washington, where he led the Pac-12 Conference in scoring as a senior.
-After going undrafted in the 2016 NBA Draft, Andrews played professional basketball in Turkey, Latvia and Israel.
+Andrew Delano Andrews (né Wray; born May 25, 1993) is an American professional basketball player for the Cairns Taipans of the National Basketball League (NBL).
+He played college basketball for the Washington Huskies and led the Pac-12 Conference in scoring as a senior.
+After going undrafted in the 2016 NBA draft, Andrews has played basketball professionally in Turkey, Latvia, Israel and Greece.

+Early life

+Andrews was born as Andrew Wray in Portland, Oregon.
+His parents, Lee Williams Jr. and Patricia Hall, gave him a surname that did not match theirs for a reason he does not know.
+When he was aged 4, his parents split and he was adopted by his aunt who gave him her maiden name Andrews.
+He was raised by his aunt and grandmother.
+Andrews participated in sports including football, karate, tennis, ballet and swimming while growing up until he began to excel in basketball in the fourth grade.

 High school career

-Andrews attended Benson Polytechnic High School under Troy Berry.
+Andrews attended Benson Polytechnic High School.
 As a senior, he averaged 24 points, 5 rebounds and 5 assists per game leading Benson to the Oregon Class 5A State Title game.
 When he graduated, he was considered a three-star recruit by Rivals.com and was ranked 83rd by ESPN among point guard prospects.

 College career

 Andrews came to Washington from Benson Polytechnic High School in Portland, Oregon.
 After sitting out the 2011–12 season following hip surgery, Andrews joined the Huskies' regular rotation as a redshirt freshman.
 As a senior, he averaged 20.9 points per game to lead the conference, and was named first-team All-Pac-12.
 In his last home game with the Huskies, Andrews scored a career-high 47 points against arch-rival Washington State.